22p21s0045/obsidian-note/Lecture Kmutt/INT208 LAB/Trunk port.md

 - <mark style="background: #FF5582A6;">**Tagged VLAN </mark>= Multi-lane Highway:** The highway can carry traffic for different destinations (VLANS).
 Each car (network packet) entering the highway is marked with a sign (VLAN tag), indicating its final destination.
 - <mark style="background: #FF5582A6;">**Untagged VLAN</mark> = Single-lane Road:** This road is only for traffic going to a specific destination.
 There's no need for signs (VLAN tags) as all cars on this road are going to the same place.

+- A trunk port is configured to handle traffic from **multiple VLANs**.
+- It **doesn't belong to a single specific VLAN** like an access port.